Gestation and Birth

 Overall, the risk of developing type 1 varies from 1 to 15% in siblings, parents and children of people with type 1, while the risk of developing the disease in the general population ranges from 0.12 to 0.4%.
 Identical twins have about a 23-50% chance of developing type 1 if their twin has it (Chiarelli et al. 2019).
 The international Trial to Reduce IDDM in the Genetically at Risk (TRIGR) found that The risk of developing multiple autoantibodies was lower in children with maternal type 1 diabetes, compared to those with fathers or siblings with type 1 (Pacaud et al. 2020).

 Among siblings, those with high genetic risk of type 1 had similar rates of diabetes.
 Yet those with low genetic risk of type 1 had very different rates.
 That means that other environmental factors play a role especially in people at low genetic risk of type 1 (Hippich et al. 2019).
+In Poland, those with a brother with type 1 have the highest familial risk (Wędrychowicz et al. 2024).

 If you have a mother AND a sibling with type 1 diabetes, as my oldest son does, well, I don't know what the risk is, but I keep my eye on him.